AcademySoftwareFoundation/tac/process/charter_template.md

   * **d.** Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.

 ## 8. Amendments
-  * **a.** This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.
+  * **a.** This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects, which will not be unreasonably withheld.